jpoz/jpoz.github.com/source/blog/2014-04-06-Terminal_Getting_Started.markdown

 Above we have one flag `-l` and one argument `project_dir`.

-* How to try this stuff out: Open up your "Terminal" app in the Utilities folder of your Application directory.
+Open up your "Terminal" app in the Utilities folder of your Application directory.

+For the rest of this post I'll be writing example in the following formual.

 <pre><code data-language="shell"># This stuff is a comment about the command below
 echo "This is a command you can copy and paste into your Terminal"
 </code></pre>

+Pretty much anything that's grey and starts with a `#` is just a comment describing a command, and everything else is a command you can type into your command line and hit return (to run it).

+Type the example above by either copy and pasting into the command line or typing it our manually.
+Then hit return.
+The `echo` command just echos out anything you type into it.
+So, `echo "hi"` will write out "hi".
+Pretty basic.

 ## cd